slds-lmu/lecture_i2ml/README.md

 The module offers an introductory and applied overview of ML regression and classification.
 This includes models such as linear regression, discriminant analysis, naive Bayes, decision trees and random forests, and their evaluation, with cross-validation and ROC analysis.
-At the end, we will briefly discuss and summarize more advanced techniques like hyperparameter optimization, model selection, nested resampling,and give some advice regarding practical work.
+At the end, we will briefly discuss and summarize more advanced techniques like hyperparameter optimization, model selection, nested resampling, and give some advice regarding practical work.
 The course is of an introductory nature and geared towards Bachelor's students.
 It aims at a practical and operational understanding of the covered algorithms and models, with less emphasis on theory and formalism.
 The accompanying exercises and tutorials are a mix of theoretical and practical assignments, the latter in `R`.